 Students must check Canvas frequently for a list of topics, policies, procedures, and weekly assignments.
+The Syllabus section of the Canvas page contains a calendar with all due dates and special events.

 \Please note: The instructor reserves the right to revise, alter or amend this syllabus as necessary.
 Students will be notified in writing/email of any such changes.